 Child support forms can be obtained and filed at the Domestic Relations Section located at the Fort Jackson Building, 19 South Washington Street, Waynesburg, PA.
 Upon filing, a support hearing officer will be assigned.
 If no agreement is reached and a hearing is requested, a Judge will hold a hearing.
 Requests to modify an order issued within the last 6 months must be made by motion to court, showing a substantial change of circumstances.
 For local rules, go to www.co.greene.pa.us.

 Child support forms can be obtained and filed at the Domestic Relations Section located at 300 North Center Avenue, Suite 200, Somerset, PA.
 For local rules, go to www.co.somerset.pa.us.

 Child support forms can be obtained and filed at the Domestic Relations Section located at the Family Court Center, 29 West Cherry Avenue, Washington, PA.
 Upon filing, a support conference officer will be assigned for a conference, after which a recommended order will be issued if no agreement is reached.
 Each party will be able to request a hearing with a Support Hearing Officer after receiving that recommended order.
 If a party disagrees with the recommended order after the hearing, an argument can be requested before the assigned Judge.
 Requests to modify an order issued within the last 6 months must be made by motion to court, showing a substantial change of circumstances.
 For local rules, go to www.washingtoncourts.us.

 SUPPORT OUR WORK

-We rely on the charitable contributions of sponsors to fund the work we do.
-Every dollar goes toward defending those who don’t have the resources to protect themselves.
+We rely on the charitable contributions of donors to fund the work we do.
+Every dollar goes toward working for those who don’t have the resources to protect themselves.
 Click below to give today.